MohammedMawi/Discord-Bot/README.md

 # Discord-Bot

 __________________________________________________________________________________
-I programmed the discord bot to be interractive and respond to commands.
+Custom made discord bot to be interractive and respond to commands.
 Here's how it works.
 __________________________________________________________________________________

 Greetings: